simchikoops/Smike/Project.md

 Power strikes accrue from level to level.
 In order to re-play a level with a coin bonus, you risk having to use a strike.

-# Demon attack patterns

-Each has a secret cycle of when they attack and when they pause.
-Like two attacks, then wait a while, then two again.
-So, trigger an attack, then wait for the opportunity.

-# Hero types

-* Bijin (land): fast comb hits
-* Samurai (land): timed strikes (nearness counts)
-* Ninja (rooftops, in buildings): also timed strikes
-* Birds (air): thrown seeds (up)
-* Boatmen (water): Casting?
-* Tigers (forest): Pounces (hit multiple)
-* Farmers (land): Strike demons burrowing up with implements
-* Horses (roads/bridges): Trample (need running start)
-* Elephants: Horse-like, for big landscapes
-* Flying elephants?

-# Gameplay Skills

-* Switching heroes
-* Understanding hero, demon types
-* Memorizing generator, attack patterns
-* Speed tapping
-* Use of power strike
-* Supported attacks
-* Earning upgrades

-# Hero aspects

-* Speed [upgradable]
-* Hit points [upgradable]
-* Attack type (single)
-  Attack strength: [upgradable] some demons can't be hit by some attack types
-* (Track length)
-* Minimum attack interval [upgradable?]

-* Skin (purchasable/customizable)

-# Attack types

-* Aerial: shoot
-* Samurai: fast tap for sword strike
-* Bijin: Comb strike?
-* Fisherman/Spearmen/archers: Hold to aim
-  Facing in one direction
-* vs ground: whack-a-mole (before they get strong or invulnerable)
-* Secondary attacks with spin gesture?
-Special, limited attack Place a grenade and run, short lifetime.
-Can hurt other heroes.
-  Special attack to slow down, but not damage, demons.

-All: catch coins, avoid waves by hiding in gaps

-Supported strikes: stronger when at edge with another at adjacent edge.
-Some demons can only be hit by combos.
-Like heroes only (samurai-samurai).

-Multi-gesture on area or on attack button?
-Pinch, Rotation, swipe, pan

-Galaga-style temporary double-ups?

-# Demon attacks

-Bombs: if a demon reaches the end of a track, it can set off a bomb that kills mortals elsewhere.
-Maybe all, maybe just some.

-# Strategy

-* Quick toggles among heroes, constantly scanning
-* Good timing of toriya
-* Remembering attack patterns, which have little/no rng
-* Supported strikes
-* Defense mode?
-Pinch to defend, zoom to resume.
-Can't move/attack when defending

-# Power strikes (toriya)

-* Massive damage to all demons. killing most
-* Also revives heroes?
-* Start with three at the beginning of a mission, resets at the end
-* Earn power strikes with special coin capture

-# Colors

-* Red: Demons
-* Yellow/orange: Mortals
-* Blue: Heroes
-  Green: selected hero

 # Transforms

 ## Demons